jefeish/copilot-fundamentals-training/GitHub-Status-With-Copilot.md

 ---

-### Bonus Step - Tell Copilot to Add some CSS Styles (don't give specifics, be surprised)
+## ❗Bonus Step - Tell Copilot to Add some CSS Styles (don't give specifics, be surprised)